 Nor do noisy wind turbines, nor does any kind of serious power generation.
 We'll come to realize that (and to the detriment of our AT advocacy) as roofs leak and need replacement, as fire fighters refuse to direct their hoses onto burning, solar paneled homes, and as the insurance industry turns a gimlet eye toward such installations.

-If you Google "solar panels" + "manufactured home", you'll find warnings
+If you Google "solar panels" + "manufactured home",

-of snow fall as well.)
+off any accumulations of snow fall as well.)

 ~ Automatic disconnect gear for residential solar power cogeneration is (of course) essential, lest a lineman gets fried.
 Presumably, this gear is inspected, tested and either passed or condemned by the regional power company.
-I need to learn how that's managed and billed out.
+(I need to learn how that's managed and billed out.)

 ~ If a private cogeneration source's equipment gets condemned, do I imagine correctly that it has a 3-way "switch": total disconnect, full cogeneration connect, and line-power only?
-(Hopefully, the power company doesn't just come and pull the meter --which it would have to do, and with almost no notice nor liability, if the cogeneration is shown to not reliably disconnect, and there's not a "3-way switch".)
+(Hopefully, the power company doesn't just come and pull the meter --which it would have to do, and with almost no notice nor liability, if the cogeneration is shown to not reliably disconnect --and there's not a "3-way switch".)

 ~ Given that "pure" sine wave inverters cost a lot more than --than the other kinds, how clean is the typical, private, cogenerated power installation?
 If it's "spikey" and squarish, what is the normal impact to the source household and other homes in the immediate (shared pole transformer) neighborhood?